 Personal Campaign Strategies and Political Representation

 The crisis of political parties stresses individual representatives as alternative linkages between citizens and the state.
-This project studies the election campaigns of individual candidates regarding a number of problems that become relevant in this regard.
+This project studies the election campaigns of individual candidates regarding a number of problems that become relevant in this respect.
 It puts a special emphasis on campaign styles and on the following research questions: How can we systematically describe individualized election campaigns?
 How do they differ from party driven campaigns?
 To what degree are we able to observe individualized campaigns in European elections?
 Which factors foster, which ones hinder the diffusion of individualized election campaigns?
-Based on a newly developed core questionnaire we coordinate surveys of individual candidates standing for office in national parliamentary elections across Europe and across different incentive structures that might matter to their campaigns
+Based on a newly developed core questionnaire we coordinate surveys of individual candidates standing for office in national parliamentary elections across Europe and across different incentive structures that might matter to their campaigns.